auremoser/mozsci/log/worklog.md

   * wrote to Kulsoom about meeting next week
   * wrote to Aisha
   * wrote to Chris Orwa
+  * wrote to Esther/Ann
+  * wrote to Amel

 * sent out to harry - swag